-Two great riding days to my favorite Washington destination – the Olympic Peninsula.
+Two great days in my favorite Washington destination – motorcycling the Olympic Peninsula.
 The rugged beauty of the peninsula is without compare.

 Starting at Hood Canal, I pick up a new friend for this journey, Matthew.
 He very capably rides a BMW GS, while I’ll be putting on my adventure boy pants in the Tiger 1050.